fabianoriccardi/RTCMemory/readme.md

 ### Selecting the file system

 ESP8266 Arduino provides 2 file systems: the SPIFFS and LittleFS.
 In April 2020, SPIFFS was deprecated, but given its incompatibility with LittleFS (formatting is required), some projects may continue to require SPIFFS.
-By default, this library uses SPIFFS, but you are free to switch the LittleFS enabling (uncommenting) the proper #define.
-By default, in the first lines of rtc_memory.cpp, you can find:
+By default, this library uses SPIFFS, but you can switch to LittleFS (un)commenting the proper #defines at the beginning of `rtc_memory.cpp`.

-    #define ESP_LOGGER_FLASH_FS_SPIFFS
-    //#define ESP_LOGGER_FLASH_FS_LITTLEFS